 - Culturally and Linguistically Diverse Education - The Culturally and Linguistically Diverse Education Development (CLDE) program offers language acquisition skills for students who are non-native English speakers.
 Services and supports are offered to the students’ families through parent engagement nights, adult English as a Second Language (ESL) instruction, and summer camps.

 - Gifted Education - The Gifted Education (GE) program offers enrichment opportunities to students who are formally identified as gifted in one of thirteen areas.
 Opportunities for GE students include direct instruction, camps, and other school and out-of-school events.

-- Special Education - Our Special Education programs offer services and interventions across a variety and level of students’ needs serving preschool through post-secondary transition.
+- Special Education - Our Special Education programs offer services and interventions across a variety and levels of students’ needs serving preschool through a post-secondary transition.